 We operate a high volume high quality spay/neuter clinic in Crandall, Texas, just three miles east of Dallas County.
 We provide transport services and Mobile Animal Surgery Hospitals in under-served areas where owners cannot drive to our facility.
-Our wellness and spay/neuter clinic provides help for pet owners in 13-counties, serving more than 1,300,000 residents.
+Our wellness and spay/neuter clinic provides help for pet owners in North Texas, serving more than 1,300,000 residents.

 SNN is nationally recognized and financially supported for its expertise in high-quality, high-volume spay/neuter services.
 Our surgeons perform more sterilization surgeries in one day then a normal veterinarian would in his/her office in three months.
 Since this is all we do; we do it very well and animals suffer less complications and pain.
 We do not have the responsibilities of providing a full range of services so our time is spent improving on procedures and protocols that provide for safe and sterile surgeries.

 The Spay Neuter Network team also takes our mission beyond our clinic and surgical MASH to collaborate and engage in our community by serving on teams working to develop powerful animal welfare plans and policies for cities, counties and municipalities in the DFW metroplex.
 The SNN team members also volunteer to support rescue organizations and other groups helping pets and pet parents in our community.
 We have longtime expertise in community outreach and mobilization and share our knowledge through training and public relations support.
 SNN believes the solution to a happy, healthy pet community is multi-faceted and the only way to solve these problems is to collaborate and work together.